mnelson4/printmyblog/readme.txt

 * give it a good review and tell your friends
 * help test.
 If you find a bug, please create an issue on [GitHub](https://github.com/mnelson4/printmyblog)
 * help code.
-A pull request on [GitHub](https://github.com/mnelson4/printmyblog)
+Create a pull request on [GitHub](https://github.com/mnelson4/printmyblog)
 * help translate.
-Make this accessible to users everywhere
+Make this accessible to users everywhere using [WordPress' Glotpress](https://translate.wordpress.org/projects/wp-plugins/print-my-blog)
 * help help.
-Answer other users’ questions in the support section.
+Answer other users’ questions in the [support section](https://wordpress.org/support/plugin/print-my-blog).

 == What's the Big Deal? ==